opengovsg/isomer/README.md

-# Isomer Next Components
+## Isomer Next

-This repository contains a collection of React components for the Isomer Next project.
+This is a monorepo for the Isomer Next project.

-## Installation

-To use these components in your project, you can install them via npm.